WeitzGroup/VMR-Lysis-Lysogeny-v3/data_analysis/README.md

  * *Integrase.csv*   &nbsp; - &nbsp;   Table returning the results of the analysis for the relationship between log10(microbial abundance per ml) and percentage integrase reads in viromes
  * *Excisionase.csv*   &nbsp; - &nbsp;   Table returning the results of the analysis for the relationship between log10(microbial abundance per ml) and percentage excisionase reads in viromes

+within these tables *coefficient* details the relevant correlation or slope coefficient, *pval* is the corresponding p-value of that coefficient. *Zeros* indicates the number of datapoints (out of 24) that are downweighted by each robust regression technique to have 0 influence in the corresponding analysis. *bootstrap sample size* shows the number of bootstrap replicates which converged (of a possible 10,000) and are used to calculate 95% confidence intervals using the bootstrapped BCa (bias-corrected and accelerated) method (Efron, 1987) shown in the columns headed *bootstrap CI*.

 ###References